 After Le Moyne, Stockwell played professional basketball in Northern Ireland's St. Gall's Basketball Association in 1996-97.
 He also coached an under-19 boys' team in tournaments across the country.

-Stockwell and his father, James, are the only father and son in the history of New York high school basketball to score 2,000 or more career points.
+Stockwell and his father, James, are the only father and son in the history of New York high school basketball that have scored 2,000 or more career points.
 The younger Stockwell played for Belleville-Henderson High School and grew up in Ellisburg.
 James played at Union Academy of Belleville for former Hamilton head coach Tom Murphy when that team set a national record with 83 straight wins.

-Jeff VanGorder is in his second season as an assistant coach for the Hamilton College men's basketball team.
+Jeff VanGorder is in his third season as an assistant coach for the Hamilton College men's basketball team.
 VanGorder held a number of basketball coaching jobs in the Cortland area in recent years.

 VanGorder served as head coach of the Cortland Basketball Club AAU team from 2007 to 2011, and has been the head coach of the Cortland Basketball Club youth team since 2006.
 During 2010-11, he was an assistant coach for the Cortland High School freshman boys' team.
 VanGorder has coached at several elite camps for boys, including the Hoop Group's Pocono Skills Camp.